irishmaiden18/Naps-Website/README.md

 # A Website for Napping

-I was given jpegs of the desired pages for the site, then created the responsive, static multi-page site using HTML & CSS.
+I was given jpegs of the desired pages for the site, then created a responsive, static, multi-page site using HTML & CSS.

 Link to site: https://irishmaiden18.github.io/naps_website/